Domestic Dreamboat

 Instructions

-• While beets are cooking, roast walnuts in a small, dry non-stick skillet over medium heat.
+3. While beets are cooking, toast ¼ cup walnuts in a small, dry stainless steel or cast iron skillet over medium heat.
 When nuts become fragrant, pour 1 Tablespoons of the maple syrup over the walnuts.
 Remove from heat and stir walnuts to coat completely with syrup.
 Allow to cool in the skillet.
-Break up any clumps of nuts with fingers or wooden spoon.
+Break up any clumps of nuts with your fingers or a wooden spoon.

-• Whisk balsamic vinegar, remaining teaspoon of maple syrup, salt and pepper together.
-Continue whisking vigorously while slowly drizzling in the olive oil.
+4. Whisk 1 Tablespoon balsamic vinegar, the remaining teaspoon of maple syrup, ¼ teaspoon salt, and ¼ teaspoon freshly ground pepper together.
+Continue whisking vigorously while slowly drizzling in 2 Tablespoons olive oil.
 Toss this dressing together with the greens to evenly coat.

-• Divide greens evenly among 2-4 bowls.
-Divide the roasted beets, candied walnuts and goat cheese equally to top each bowl of salad.
+5. Divide 6 cups leafy greens evenly among 2-4 bowls.
+Divide the roasted beets, candied walnuts and 2 ounces goat cheese equally to top each bowl of salad.
 Serve immediately.

 Notes